 Your Will is still valid.
 If you make a Will before 9 February 2008 and you then got divorced before 9 February 2008, your Will is still valid.

-If on the other hand, you made a Will after 9 February 2008 and after 9 February 2008 you divorce your spouse, then that Will you have becomes invalid.
+If you made a Will after 9 February 2008 and after that date you divorce your spouse, then that Will you have made is invalid.

 The important date to keep in mind is 9 February 2008.